 Notice when your pup’s body language relaxes again (it may take a minute, it may take 10), then get up and go and calmly reward them.
 Do the same with closing the back door, or putting on your shoes.
 Any behaviours that your dog usually associates with you leaving them, find ways to normalise those experiences into a calm day.

 Boss, adopted via RSPCA SA

 It’s vital to ensure that in the absence of your presence, they are enriched in some other way.
 Firstly, try to take them for a long walk in the mornings.
 Being physically tired will reduce anxious energy, plus sleeping off the walk helps make their day alone shorter.

 When you leave, ensure there is ample enrichment at home.
 It is important to remember that not all dogs are the same – find enrichment that engages and thoroughly distracts your own dog.
 Switch it up – any game or toy too often gets boring.
-Alternate days that chew options, treat options, toys or games are the primary method of helping the day pass.
+Alternate days with chew options, treat options, toys or games are the primary methods of helping the day pass.

 Jedi, adopted via Desperate For Love Dog Pound Rescue

 If none of this is helping and your dog clearly is still struggling with being at home alone, it is best to seek professional advice.
 Ask for help early, since the longer these behaviours continue the harder they will be to resolve.
 With a good trainer and consistent approach, many dogs can acclimatise to the new normal within a matter of weeks.
 However, genuine separation anxiety can be a long term challenge for many pets and owners and you are going to want an experienced, compassionate behaviour expert on your side.

 Just remember to choose a trainer that believes only in compassionate and positive training methods.
 If a trainer starts talking about “dominance” or “being the alpha”, it is almost certain that they are working from old-school methods and outdated knowledge about dog behaviour.